turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a visitor,
 When I visit the station show
-I see the url '/:station-name' with that stations name instead of :id,
+I see the url '/:station-name' with that station's name instead of :id,
 I see all attributes for that station.

 ** All Attributes must be present **